Eulerian Spaces: Introduction

 \subsection{Proof strategy}

-After having established Theorem~\ref{thm_MainEquivalence}, by $\ref{romaniii} \Rightarrow \ref{romani}$ we need to construct an approximating sequence of Eulerian decompositions for $X$.
-The first ingredient to construct this approximation is the observation that every Peano graph $X$ with ground space $\ground{X} = V \times P$ exhibits a fractal-like behaviour as follows: for every point $(v,p) \in V \times P$ and every $\varepsilon>0$ there exists $ V' \times P' \subset V \times P$ such that $v \in V' \subset V$ is clopen, $p \in \interior{P'} \subset P' \subset P$ and $P'$ is a regular subcontinuum of $P$, and $X':=X[V' \times P']$ is again a Peano graph of the same form as in the theorem, see Lemma~\ref{lem_makeW-midconnected}.
+{Consider a Peano continuum $X$ with product-structured ground space $\ground{X} = V \times P$.
+By the reduction results, it suffices to prove Theorem~\ref{thm_ProductSpaceRemainders} for loopless Peano graphs.
+By Theorem~\ref{thm_MainEquivalence} $\ref{romaniii} \Rightarrow \ref{romani}$} we need to construct an approximating sequence of Eulerian decompositions for $X$.
+The first ingredient to construct this approximation is the observation that every Peano graph $X$ with ground space $\ground{X} = V \times P$ exhibits a fractal-like behaviour as follows: for every point $(v,p) \in V \times P$ and every $\varepsilon>0$ there exists $ V' \times P' \subset V \times P$ {of diameter at most $\varepsilon$} such that $v \in V' \subset V$ is clopen, $p \in \interior{P'} \subset P' \subset P$ and $P'$ is a regular subcontinuum of $P$, and $X':=X[V' \times P']$ is again a Peano graph of the same form as in the theorem, see Lemma~\ref{lem_makeW-midconnected}.
 Let us call such a space $X'$ a \emph{tile} of $X$.
-Utilising this fractal-like behaviour, our main technical result in this chapter is the so-called \emph{decomposition theorem,} Theorem~\ref{thm_decompositionforProductRemainders}, which says roughly that any Peano-continuum with product-structured ground space can be decomposed into edge-disjoint tiles all of arbitrarily small diameter plus some finitely many cross edges that go between tiles, such that most of the tiles now satisfy the even-cut condition.
+Utilising this fractal-like behaviour, our main technical result in this chapter is the so-called \emph{decomposition theorem,} Theorem~\ref{thm_decompositionforProductRemainders}, which says roughly that any Peano continuum with product-structured ground space can be decomposed into edge-disjoint tiles all of arbitrarily small diameter plus some finitely many cross edges that go between tiles, such that most of the tiles now satisfy the even-cut condition.

-Crucially, to control all edge cuts simultaneously, we borrow and extend in Section~\ref{s:fundamentalcycles} the techniques of topological spanning trees, fundamental circuits and infinite thin sums from recently developed infinite graph and infinite matroid theory, see \cite[\S 8.7]{Diestel} and \cite{infinitematroids,Matroids}.
+Crucially, to control all edge cuts simultaneously, we borrow and extend in Section~\ref{s:fundamentalcycles} the techniques of topological spanning trees, fundamental circuits and infinite thin sums from the recently developed infinite graph and infinite matroid theory, see \cite[\S 8.7]{Diestel} and \cite{infinitematroids,Matroids}.

 In the final section of this chapter, Section~\ref{sec_approxforprodcutground}, we then demonstrate how this decomposition theorem can be used, now using the assumption that the original space $X$ satisfied the even-cut condition for the first time, to construct an approximating sequence of Eulerian decompositions for $X$.